Skip to main content

 Recruitment agencies typically charge between 15% and 30% of a new hire’s first-year salary.
 For a candidate earning $80,000, that means you’ll pay somewhere between $12,000 and $24,000 in agency fees, often before the new employee has finished their first week.

-Recruitment agency fee structures at a glance
+Recruitment agency fee structures explained

 Not all agencies charge the same way.
 Understanding the five main pricing models helps you compare proposals and avoid surprises on your invoice.